mr-stringer/hanaCleanCentral/README.md

     ClearAlerts                bool   // If true, old alerts are removed from the embedded statistics server - Defaults to false
-    AlertsOlderDeleteDays      uint   // Specifies the number of days of alerts to retain ReclaimLog                 bool   // If true, free log segments will be removed from the file system }
+    AlertsOlderDeleteDays      uint   // Specifies the number of days of alerts to retain ReclaimLog                 bool   // If true, free log segments will be removed from the file system TruncateAutitLog           bool   // If true, old audit records will be deleted AuditLogRetainDays         uint   // Specifes the number of days of audit log to retain }
 ```